exzos28/react-native-qr-svg/README.md

-# react-native-qr-svg
+# react-native-qr-svg 📱

-A QR Code generator for React Native based on react-native-svg, to create QR codes like in Telegram
+A QR Code generator for React Native based on react-native-svg.
+Effortlessly create QR codes with a style reminiscent of modern designs.

-## Installation
+## Installation 🚀
-Install dependency packages
+Start by installing the necessary packages:
 ```sh
 yarn add react-native-svg react-native-qr-svg
 ```

+## Overview 🌟

+This library provides a straightforward way to generate QR codes within React Native applications.
+The QR codes produced have a modern aesthetic, perfect for various design contexts.

+## Customization 🎨

+This library allows for easy customization of QR codes, enabling developers to adjust dot color, background color, frame size, and content within the code.

-## Example
+## Example 🖼️

 <img src="screenshot/example1.png" width="1027" alt='example'>

-## Usage
+## Usage 🛠️

+Implement QR codes easily in your React Native app:

 ```js
 import React from 'react';